theapprenticeproject/Video_Translation/README.md

         * This represents highly configurable, alternative service.
 This is intended for more requirements as it can also handle lip sync such services in addition to direct dubbing.

 * **Common Processes**
     * When subtitles are needed (end of Video Processing Pipeline), FFMPEG is used to extract the audio track from the original video.
-This extracted audio is passed to a Speech-to-Text (STT) Groq service and a subtitle file (SRT/VTT) is created.
+This extracted audio is passed to a Speech-to-Text (STT) Groq service and a subtitle file (VTT) is created.

 <img width="2728" height="1192" alt="image" src="https://github.com/user-attachments/assets/03f98275-8f31-4b0b-9803-6208164dbde7" />